 All this is subject to change as you leave the service.
 There are two changes I’ll discuss here: near-term and long-term.

-Near-term: Most people have no idea of what their near term income will look like.
-Furthermore, many people may find that their post-military employment changes at least once.
-Also, many people may decide to go back to school in order to improve their job prospects.
+Near-term: Most people have no idea of what their near-term post-military income will look like.
+Furthermore, many people may find that after separation their employment will change at least once.
+Additionally, many people may decide to go back to school in order to improve their job prospects.
 All of these factors (and more) can confuse the picture for what your long-term insurance needs are.
 Since there’s a direct correlation between age and insurance premiums (see Point 4 below), you might end up spending more money over the long term if you wait for the long-term income picture to fully develop.

 Long-term: While many people experience a near-term dip in income, income levels generally go up as you age.
-Even if you can’t exactly project your long-term earnings or family needs, you can make educated guesses that will help inform your insurance decision.
-For example, if you take a year off to finish your MBA so you can get a job with a consulting firm, and you’re planning to have a child in the next 3-5 years, you can still factor those things into a life insurance decision.
+Even if you can’t precisely project your long-term earnings or family needs, you can make educated guesses that will help inform your insurance decision.
+For example, if you take a year off to finish your MBA so you can get a job with a consulting firm, and you’re planning to have a child in the next three to five years, you can still factor those things into a life insurance decision.

 Perhaps you don’t think you’ll obtain a life insurance policy now.
 In that case, you could at least run the numbers.
 That way, you can see if you’re better off locking in a lower rate today, or if you’ll be better off waiting.
 The longer you plan to wait, the more profound a difference this will be.

-Life Insurance Consideration #2: Your life insurance benefits should be coordinated with your Survivor Benefit Plan benefits (if you’re eligible).
+Life Insurance Consideration No. 2: Your life insurance benefits should be coordinated with your Survivor Benefit Plan benefits (if you’re eligible).